janlibal/addressbook/README.md

 #### 2. Endpoints

+**/test**
+- Through this endpoint you may check that the API is live by getting a message "Hello world".

 **/auth/register**
 - Register a new user by sending a username and a password in JSON format.
 The input is validated.
 Both username and password are required.
 If passed, freshly registered user is stored in the database and issued a JWT token.